onwello/events-nestjs/API_REFERENCE.md

 # API Reference

-Complete API reference for `@logistically/events-nestjs`.
+API reference for `@logistically/events-nestjs` v2.0.0.

+This document provides API documentation for services, decorators, types, and configuration options available in the library.

 ## Module